-The Gänsfüßer was one of the most popular varieties in the 16th century Rheinland-Pfalz, The German botanist Hieronymus Bock Hieronymus (1498-1554) mentioned in 1546 the "Genssfüssel" in his main work "The Kreutzer book", with the location "Newenstatt" (Neustadt in der Pfalz).
-In 1584 the Elector of the Palatinate Johann Casimir (1543-1592) ordered that no vineyard should be hewn out of it, if no corresponding substitute with this variety is planted.
+The goosefoot was one of the most popular varieties in the 16th century Rheinland-Pfalz, The German botanist Hieronymus Bock Hieronymus (1498-1554) mentioned in 1546 the "Genssfüssel" in his main work "Das Kreütter Buch", with the location "Newenstatt" (Neustadt in der Pfalz).
+In 1584, the Elector of the Palatinate, Johann Casimir (1543-1592), ordered that no vineyard should be cut out of it unless a suitable substitute is planted with this variety.
 The synonym Erlenbacher points to the Swiss town of Erlenbach on Lake Zurich in the canton Basel country where it is still grown today.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)